gabbiurlaro/aml22-ego/README.md

 ### 3. Recreate our experiments

 #### 3.2 Use reconstructed feature to train a classifier
-First, we need to train the vae and save the model.
+First, we need to train the vae and save the model

 ```bash
 python /home/gabb/egovision_project/aml22-ego/train_VAE_features_clip.py action="train"  name="VAE_FT_D_16f" \